apache/druid/docs/content/configuration/broker.md

 #### Processing

 The broker uses processing configs for nested groupBy queries.
 And, optionally, Long-interval queries (of any type) can be broken into shorter interval queries and processed in parallel inside this thread pool.
-For more details, see "chunkPeriod" in [Querying](../querying/querying.html) doc.
+For more details, see "chunkPeriod" in [Query Context](../querying/query-context.html) doc.

 |Property|Description|Default|